stripe-interview/android-kotlin-interview-prep/README.md

 # Motivation:

+Thanks for interviewing at Stripe.
 At Stripe, our interview process has some interviews where you write code, typically on your laptop.
+To make sure that we can use our time best in the interviews, we'd like to have you do some setup on your laptop in advance.

-We've noticed that more often than not, we've had to spend a significant portion of the interview helping candidates setup a maven-based Java environment on their personal laptops.
+First, clone or download this repository to your computer via the links on the right (creating a fork of the repository is not necessary).

 We've created a (rather ad-hoc) gradle project to help candidates determine if their laptops were setup to write Kotlin, so interviews can